KnBrckr/aad-doc-manager/readme.txt

 = 0.4.4 =
 * FIX: Unclear error when uploading files that exceed configured maximum
+* Security: Only allow download of a file if it's inside the upload area of WP.

 = 0.4.3 =
 * FIX: PDF files downloading as text/html mime type